 In my opinion, these two ingredients cry out to be paired up with dark chocolate, so that’s the way my truffles rolled this time.
 I used Tia Maria coffee liqueur but Kahlua would be a good alternative.
 I also sprinkled in a little espresso powder to boost the coffee hit too and I lifted the look of these dark, intense truffles by rolling them in grated white chocolate.

-But I couldn’t wait to slip some into the Black Russian and hand it over to my husband for his comments.
+Of course, I couldn’t wait to slip some gingerbread syrup into the Black Russian and hand it over to my husband for his comments.
 I never tell him what to expect.
 So it’s a little like Russian Roulette for both of us:

 - I’m thinking will he like it…or… will he hate it so much he accidentally spits it across the room

 - and he’s wondering what the heck I’m about to inflict on him this time around

 This time it was a win-win situation.
 The cocktail got a massive seal of approval from my resident perfectionist.

 And that is me and this little cocktail-inspired truffle series of mine, just about finished.